Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Your cat should only be shaved when you have no other option.
 Many people think cats get too hot in summer weather, and shaving their coats will help keep them cool.
 The opposite is actually true.

 Cat coats help regulate their body temperatures, keeping them cool in the summer and warm in the winter.
-By shaving a cat, you’re removing their ability to regulate their temperatures.
-If you must shave your cat during cold months, you may want to consider putting a sweater on them until their coat grows back.
+By shaving a cat, you’re removing their ability to regulate their temperature.
+If you must shave your cat during cold months, you may want to consider putting a sweater on them and keeping them indoors until their coat grows back.

-Shaving a cat can also traumatize the animal and cause unnecessary stress.
-If your cat must be shaved but will not tolerate the activity, talk to your vet about possible sedatives you can use at home.
-You can also visit a professional groomer after your cat has been sedated to get the job done quickly and properly.
+Shaving a cat can also traumatize the animal and cause unnecessary stress, easily leading to injuries.
+If your cat must be shaved but will not tolerate the activity, talk to your vet who can administer a sedative and get the job done quickly, stress free and safely.

 A cat’s fur protects them from the elements, including the sun.
 Once their fur is gone, they can easily get sunburned.
 If you shave an outdoor cat, consider using sunscreen whenever they go outside or keep them inside until their fur has grown back.